Skip to main content

 Find out what changes in agreements have to be approved and how emails reflect them

-Written by Dani from Anchor
+Written by Anchor Team

 As a rule of thumb, whenever a change requires your client to pay more than agreed in the agreement, we will need their approval.
 The list includes: